Artificial intelligence for methane detection: from continuous monitoring to verified mitigation: MARS-S2L

 \subsection{Deployment and notification}

 To be operationally effective, MARS-S2L detections must be accessible, interpretable, and actionable by analysts engaging with governments and operators.
 To facilitate this we develop the PlumeViewer, an interface that displays model outputs alongside historical predictions for monitored sites.
-Each day at 06:30 GMT, new Sentinel-2 and Landsat imagery over 2000 monitored emitters is automatically processed by MARS-S2L.
+Each day at 06:30 GMT, new Sentinel-2 and Landsat imagery over \NumberOfSites{} monitored emitters is automatically processed by MARS-S2L.
 New sites are constantly being added.
 If the detection is recent and can be attributed to a facility in the ground, a formal notification is issued to the government of the country and operator and MARS case-managers engage with the parties to begin working towards mitigation action.
 For the formal notification process, we prepare an official report for authorities where it is included a picture of the retrieved plume, the name, location, potential owner and operator of the identified facility as well as its quantified flux rate and the number of previous detection on the same facility.
 This report is submitted to a point of contact designated by the country authorities.
 Case managers follow up after few days to find out if mitigation action has been taken and requesting a feedback form with information about the event. \\

 As there is no comprehensive, up-to-date global database of asset ownership and ownership frequently changes, identifying the responsible operator and engaging with them or the relevant government authority requires human oversight.
 This precludes full automation of the notification component of the monitoring pipeline.
 Consequently, all predictions generated by the system are manually reviewed prior to notification.
 Within these operational constraints, the MARS-S2L model plays a key role as a filtering mechanism: its principal function is to reduce the overwhelming volume of daily satellite imagery to a manageable subset of high-probability emission candidates for analyst verification.
-In this context, we prioritize high recall to ensure that the majority of plumes are detected, while also maintaining a low false positive rate (FPR).
-In this context, an acceptable false positive rate is less than 0.1. \\
+In this context, we prioritize high recall to ensure that the majority of plumes are detected, while also maintaining a low false positive rate (FPR). \\